MattBzowyckyj/Evolution-of-The-Universe/README.md

   The [Illustris Cosmological Simulation](https://http://www.illustris-project.org/) is a large simulation of a universe much like our own.
 The Illustris Project has helped researchers understand more about galaxy formation, as well as the evolution of our universe.

-  To make it easier to identify different galaxies, I worked on a project called [Galaxy Zoo:3D](https://www.zooniverse.org/projects/klmasters/galaxy-zoo-3d).
-This project helped me learn more about galaxy formation and how to identify different galaxies
+  To make it easier to identify different galaxies, I worked on a project called [Galaxy Zoo:3D] (https://www.zooniverse.org/projects/klmasters/galaxy-zoo-3d).
+This project helped me learn more about galaxy formation and how to identify different galaxies.

   <img src = "Zooniverse1.png">

   I also used the Sloan Digital Sky Survey, or [SDSS](https://www.sdss.org/) to study quasars.
 SDSS allowed me to download data about real quasars, and then input their right ascension and declination to find the quasar using a navigation tool.
 I could then learn more about the quasar I found.